 For many people living with chronic pain, medication is the most effective treatment.
 Unfortunately, this has become something of a challenge for pain patients across the country.

 One of the consequences of treating pain with medication is the panic caused by the opioid epidemic.
-The crisis of addiction is killing more than 130 people every single day, and has put chronic pain patients who depend on opioid painkillers to manage their conditions in an especially bad situation.
+The addiction crisis is killing more than 130 people every day and has put chronic pain patients who depend on opioid painkillers to manage their conditions in a bad situation.

 In 2016, the CDC put out new guidelines for prescribing opioids for chronic pain that immediately generated controversy.

-States, along with hospitals, physicians insurance companies and pharmacies began placing hard limits on the number of prescription opioids as a result of the new guidelines.
-These new prescription limits have left many chronic pain patients to needlessly suffer while waiting for medication refills in an effort to avoid an increase in opioid dependence.
+States and hospitals, physicians, insurance companies, and pharmacies began placing hard limits on the number of prescription opioids due to the new guidelines.
+Unfortunately, these new prescription limits have left many chronic pain patients needlessly suffer while waiting for medication refills to avoid an increase in opioid dependence.

 Though the Food and Drug Administration (FDA) and the CDC, in April 2019, “walked back” some of the new opioid prescription guidelines, 30 states had already passed legislation based on the restrictive measures the agency created three years earlier.

 “As many patient advocates said, the CDC and FDA announcements were too little too late.
 Tens of thousands of patients had already been deserted by their doctors or forced to give up the pain medications that had allowed them to function,” writes Stat contributor Richard “Red” Lawhern.